Naida1710/simple_baby_tracker/README.md

 - **Reduced Mental Load**: I want to support parents during a busy and emotional phase of life by simplifying the tracking process.

+- **Returning Users Login System**: I want enable returning users to access their past logs through a simple username and password login system.

+- **Application Structure**: I want straightforward, well-structured questions that are easy for users to understand and answer.

 ### Site User Goals

 #### First-time users